Rubber Extrusions

 Machinery Used in the Extrusion Process

-The machinery used to extrude rubber, the rubber extruder, is made up of two main parts: a heated shearing screw conveyor and a die through which pressurized rubber is squeezed.
+The machinery used to extrude rubber, known as the rubber extruder, consists of two primary components: a heated shearing screw conveyor and an extrusion die.
+These parts work together to shape raw rubber material into a continuous profile with the desired cross-section.

 Shearing Screw Conveyor

-A conveyor and a screw.
-The screw is positioned parallel to the conveyor.
-As the screw turns, it pushes the rubber material while it becomes heated in the conveyor channel.
+This component consists of a conveyor and a rotating screw positioned parallel to the conveyor.
+As the screw turns, it pushes the rubber material forward while simultaneously heating it inside the conveyor channel.
+This shearing action ensures the rubber is evenly distributed and softened before it reaches the die.

 Extrusion Die